Identification of interstellar amino acetonitrile in the hot molecular core G10.47+0.03: Possible glycine survey candidate for the future: Acknowledgement

 \section{Acknowledgement}

-This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2016.1.00929.S.
+We thanks both anonymous referee for helpful comments that improved the manuscript.
+The plots within this paper and other findings of this study are available from the corresponding author upon reasonable request.
+This paper makes use of the following ALMA data: ADS /JAO.ALMA\\\#2017.1.00121.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA), and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO, and NAOJ.
-The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.